sjinno/othello/README.md

 ## Todo:

 - [x] Get input and process it with proper error handling.
-- [x] Handle pass.
+- [x] Handle passes.
 - [x] Automatically skip one's turn when there are no available moves.
 - [x] Show score at the end of game.
 - [x] Message when player passes, resigns, or wins.
-- [x] Automatically exit game when one has nowhere to play and print message.
+- [x] Automatically end game when none of the players have available moves.
 - [x] Probably handle input better... :)